blkopsdev/php-xero/README.md

 We couldn't find a way to demonstrate the following actions with the xero-php SDK.

 **Attachments**

-Allows you to attach files to an account
+* Allows you to attach files to an account
-Allows you to attach files to spend or receive money transactions Allows you to attach files to bank transfers
+* Allows you to attach files to spend or receive money transactions
+* Allows you to attach files to bank transfers
-Allows you to attach files to a contact
+* Allows you to attach files to a contact
-Allows you to attach files to credit notes
+* Allows you to attach files to credit notes
-Attach files to sales invoices or purchase bills Allows you to attach files to a manual journal
+* Attach files to sales invoices or purchase bills
+* Allows you to attach files to a manual journal
-Allows you to attach images to draft expense claim receipts
+* Allows you to attach images to draft expense claim receipts

 **ContactGroups**

-Allows you to remove a contact from a contact group Allows you to remove all contacts from a contact group
+* Allows you to remove a contact from a contact group
+* Allows you to remove all contacts from a contact group

 **Currencies**

-Add currencies to your organisation
+* Add currencies to your organisation

 **Invoices**
-Retrieve the online invoice Url for sales invoices
+* Retrieve the online invoice Url for sales invoices

 **InvoiceReminder**
-PR made to SDK to add support for this
+* PR made to SDK to add support for this

 **Reports**
-TenNinetyNine
+* TenNinetyNine
-AgedPayablesByContact
+* AgedPayablesByContact
-AgedReceivablesByContact
+* AgedReceivablesByContact
-BankStatement - missing required bankAccountID BankSummary
+* BankStatement - missing required bankAccountID
+* BankSummary
-BudgetSummary
+* BudgetSummary
-ExecutiveSummary
+* ExecutiveSummary
-TrialBalance
+* TrialBalance

 **TaxRates**
-Allows you to Delete a tax rate for a Xero organisation
+* Allows you to Delete a tax rate for a Xero organisation

 **Tracking Categories**
-Add new  options
+* Add new options
-Rename  options
+* Rename options
-Update  options
+* Update options
-Delete  options
+* Delete options

 ## Acknowledgement

-Special thanks to [Connectifier](https://github.com/connectifier) and [Ben Mccann](https://github.com/benmccann).
-Marshalling and Unmarshalling in XeroClient was derived and extended from [Xero-Java-Client](https://github.com/connectifier/xero-java-client)
+Special thanks to [Michael Calcinai](https://github.com/calcinai) for all his work on the [xero-php](https://github.com/calcinai/xero-php) SDK

 ## License

 This software is published under the [MIT License](http://en.wikipedia.org/wiki/MIT_License).

-	Copyright (c) 2016 Xero Limited
+	Copyright (c) 2018 Xero Limited

 	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation